-Quick Answer: The best AI workout apps in 2026 are Fitbod (best for hypertrophy and general strength), JuggernautAI (best for powerlifters and Olympic lifters), Dr. Muscle (best for progressive overload automation), and Hevy (best free option for lifters who want logging plus community).
+The best AI workout apps in 2026 are Fitbod (best for hypertrophy and general strength), JuggernautAI (best for powerlifters and Olympic lifters), and Dr. Muscle (best for progressive overload automation).
 These are consumer apps, not coaching platforms.
-If you are a coach looking for client management software, see our best AI tools for personal trainers guide instead.
+If you are a coach, see our best AI tools for personal trainers guide instead.
+Full breakdown below.

 Last updated: April 22, 2026.